 14 Hall, Gone From the Promised Land, 9.
 See also W. J. Hollenweger, The Pentecostals: The Charismatic Movement in the Churches (Minneapolis: Augsburg Publishing House, 1972).
 On the history of blacks within the Pentecostal tradition, see C. Eric Lincoln, The Black Church in the African-American Experience (Durham: Duke University Press, 1990), 76-91.

 Another important influence on the political theology of Peoples Temple and Jim Jones in particular was The Peace Mission Movement of Father Divine.
 See Kenneth E. Burnham, God Comes to America: Father Divine and the Peace Mission Movement (Boston: Lambeth Press, 1979).
-On the importance of Father Divine and the Peace Mission on Jones, see C. Eric Lincoln and Lawrence H. Mamiya, “Daddy Jones and Father Divine: The Cult as Political Religion,” in Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, Peoples Temple and Black Religion in America (Bloomington: Indiana University Press, 2004), 28-46.
+On the importance of Father Divine and the Peace Mission on Jones, see C. Eric Lincoln and Lawrence H. Mamiya, “Daddy Jones and Father Divine: The Cult as Political Religion,” in Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, Peoples Temple and Black Religion in America (Bloomington: University of Indiana Press, 2004), 28-46.

 16 Jones’ belief that religion and capitalism work together in a total system of oppression is clearly drawn from Marx’ “A Contribution to the Critique of Hegel’s Philosophy of Right” (1844) and his oft-quoted statement “Religious distress is at the same time the expression of real distress and the protest against real distress.
 Religion is the sigh of the oppressed creature, the heart of a heartless world, just as it is the spirit of a spiritless situation.
 It is the opium of the people” (Emphasis in original).
 (Karl Marx and Friedrich Engels, On Religion (Mineola, NY: Dover Publications, Inc., 2008), 42.